KyraZzz/Chatbot_restaurant/README.md

 ## Development process:
 ## 1.Meal suggestion & Free chatting <a name="freeChatting"></a>
 ### 1.1 Data collection
 In order to avoid using pattern matching and manually typing up all the logics for the dialogues between chatbot and user, I attempted to train the chatbot via machine learning.
-The machine learning algorithm I have picked is called CNN (central neural network).
+The machine learning algorithm I have picked is called Feed Forward Neural Net model.
 I will explain the detailed algorithm through codes.

 Firstly, we have to collect some data for training and I found a dataset - [The intent classification dataset from Kaggle](https://www.kaggle.com/elvinagammed/chatbots-intent-recognition-dataset) and add more own intent pattern and responses for the `meal suggestion` intent as follows:
 ``` python